Stintipacchio/VScode-Logger/README.md

 ## Extension Settings

-The exstension will generate a configuration file and a log file in home folder.
+The extension parameter can be changed in the extension settings tab.

 ## Known Issues